Sjord/Sjord.github.io/_posts/2020-05-14-non-numeric-input-infinite-loop-dos-in-centreon.md

 date: 2020-07-01
 ---

 Centreon is a IT infrastructure monitoring tool, similar to Nagios.
+An infinite loop can be caused by changing a parameter that is used for the loop counter to a punctuation character, which is a denial-of-service vulnerability.

 <!-- photo source: https://commons.wikimedia.org/wiki/File:Canobie_Lake_Park_Untamed.jpg -->

 ## Centreon hangs

 While testing Centreon for security vulnerabilities, it suddenly stopped responding.
-After rebooting the virtual machine it was running on it worked again, but when I ran the active scanner on a particular page I could reliably cause Centreon to stop working.
-This may hint to a denial-of-service vulnerability, but some more investigation is required to narrow down what the problem is exactly.
+If worked again after rebooting the virtual machine it was running on, but when I ran the active scanner on a particular page I could reliably cause Centreon to stop working.
+This may hint to a denial-of-service vulnerability, but some more investigation was required to narrow down what the problem is exactly.

-## Investigating the problem
+## Finding the hanging script

 First, I logged into the server and ran `top`.
 That showed a single `php-fpm` process using almost all of the CPU.